gopro/labs/docs/control/motion/README.md

 QR Command: <b id="qrtext">time</b><br>

+## Limitations

+Due to processing loads on the camera, motion detection will not work correctly for 4K60, 2.7k120 and 1080p240.
+The start trigger will work, but once the camera is recording, it can't detect the stop in motion.
+For full functionality for motion detection, use modes like 4Kp30, 2.7Kp60, or 1080p120 etc.

 ## After Capture - Finding Your Snow Leopard (or Backyard Dog)

 After a couple of hours of repeated motion capture, you are still likely to have many false positives, resulting in more MP4 files than you need.
 We have a solution to help you narrow down to the best shots.
 For each capture start, the camera will create a JPEG showing where the motion was detected.
 So if you are looking for a ground animal and a bird flies by, the detection would show a patch in the sky.
 The JPEG is stored in the MISC folder, with a matching file number to the MP4 created.
 Sometimes it is faster to scan these JPEGs to find the videos you want?